flutter/website/src/content/get-started/install/help.md

 ---
 title: Install help
+description: >-
-description: This page describes some common installation issues new Flutter users have run into and offers suggestions to resolve them.
+  Get help with common installation issues Flutter users have run into.
 ---

 This page describes some common installation issues new Flutter users have